NGO-Algorithm-Audit/AlgorithmAudit_website/content/english/algoprudence/case-repository.md

         hide: true
   - title: Risk Profiling for Social Welfare Reexamination
     intro: >-
-      The commission judges that algorithmic risk profiling can be used under strict conditions for sampling residents receiving social welfare for re-examination.
+      Case study to ML-driven risk predictions on unduly granted social welfare.
+An independent commission judges that algorithmic risk profiling can be used under strict conditions for sampling residents for
+      re-examination.
 The aim of re-examination is a leading factor in judging profiling criteria.
     image: /images/algoprudence/AA202302/AA202302A_cover_EN.png